miraflynn/ds_final_project/Final-Project-Submission.md

 Are there racial inequalities in COVID rates in the US?

-ANSWER: Despite inconsistencies in the data, there are clear major racial inequities due to Covid.
+ANSWER: Despite inconsistencies in the data, there are clear major racial inequities due to COVID.

 ## Background